 Also, the data on reserved disks is not automatically erased at the end of your job.
 If you don't want the next user to access it, you have to erase it yourself.

-Finally, of course, no backups of data made on the reserved disks are made.
+Finally, no backup of data stored on the reserved disks is made.